harishsg993010/ShopSurfer/README.md

 # ShopSurfer
-ShopSurfer is an autonoumous AI agent to research and find best deals with high quality product experience
+ShopSurfer is an opensource autonoumous AI agent to research and find best deals with high quality product experience